 17 Complex Nonlinear Boundaries

-This chapter focuses on several classes of models that naturally produce nonlinear boundaries, such as neural networks, K-nearest neighbors, and support vector machines.
+This chapter focuses on several classes of models that naturally produce nonlinear boundaries, such as K-nearest neighbors, and support vector machines.
 A separate category of models, which use tree structures, also has inherently nonlinear classification boundaries.
-We’ll discuss those models in Chapter 18 and Chapter 19.
+We’ll discuss those models in Chapter 19 and Chapter 20.
+We’ll also save neural networks for the next chapter; their prominence in machine learning requires an extensive discussion.

 To get started, the first chapter summarizes an old, traditional model for classification, linear discriminant analysis (LDA), and shows how it can be effectively modified to produce nonlinear class boundaries.